Prospects for $B_c^+$ and $B^+\to \tau^+ \nu_\tau$ at FCC-ee: Analysis

 The efficiency profiles of $Z \to b\bar{b}$ and $Z \to c\bar{c}$ processes are evaluated independently.
 The light flavour $Z \to q\bar{q}$ decay is already rejected at~$10^9$ level with the baseline selection and is therefore not considered for further steps.

 The final selection criteria are optimised separately for two categories by scanning through a three-dimensional grid of BDT1, BDT2 signal, and BDT2 background scores to find the best-expected signal purity, defined as $P = S/(S+B)$, where $S$ and $B$ are the expected signal and background yields.
 The optimal selections are found to be BDT1~$>$~0.99993, BDT2 Bc~$>$~0.782, and BDT2 background~$<$~0.0088 for the Bc category, and BDT1~$>$~0.99946, BDT2 Bu~$>$~0.640, and BDT2 background~$<$~0.0123 for the Bu category.
 The efficiencies for $Z \to b\bar{b}$ and $Z \to c\bar{c}$ processes factorised for each step are listed in Tab.~\ref{tab:bkg_eff}.
-The corresponding expected yields, in the scenario of $N_Z = 5 \times 10^{12}$, are listed in Tab.~\ref{tab:expected_yield}
+The signal efficiencies factorised for each step are listed in Tab.~\ref{tab:sig_eff}.
+The corresponding expected yields, in the scenario of $N_Z = 6 \times 10^{12}$, are listed in Tab.~\ref{tab:expected_yield}